 When colonizers arrived in the 1600s, they were introduced to native corn and its many preparations, including grits.
 Grits would become a staple in the Southern colonies, forming what’s now known as the “grits belt,” running from Texas to Washington, DC, where most of the country’s grits are sold.

 Like making a pot of perfectly cooked white rice, cooking grits that are grandmother-approved can seem like a daunting task.
 Common issues usually run the gamut, from the grits being too runny and under-seasoned to the grits becoming too dry, thick, and/or full of undercooked clumps.
 Too often, poorly made grits are hidden behind copious amounts of cream and cheese, and then smothered under sauces, spices, and other intensely flavorful toppings.
 To truly appreciate grits, all you really need are a few staple ingredients (salt, butter, water, and quality grits) and some good technique.

 Choosing the Best Grits

-For a truly exceptional pot of grits, we recommend stone-ground grits like the ones from Southern Queen.
+For a truly exceptional pot of grits, we recommend stone-ground grits like the ones from Southern Queen Foods.
 While we used stone-ground grits in some of our recipe testing, this recipe will work with the grits from most other mills and brands.
 The main exceptions are instant and quick grits, which are quick-cooking convenience products that require less water; those products should be made using the package directions.